I found I could say things with color and shapes that I couldn’t say any other way… things I had no words for.

 Example of What You Could Say:

-“In our previous lesson, we explored how creativity can offer a way for us to feel our difficult feelings.
-I know that when I was thinking about the experience I shared with you yesterday, when I talked about_______ (refers to the story you shared in your collage), the emotions felt complex for me.
+“Most people have experienced something in their lives that feels overwhelming because of the emotional size of it; whether it be grief, fear, anger, or another strong emotion, sometimes, our emotions are just too difficult to put into words.
+I was thinking about an experience in my own life (refer to an experience in your own life that you can share)…. the emotions felt complex for me.
 I found that I was feeling multiple emotions at once, and it’s not so easy to put those emotions into words.
 Have you ever had this experience where you can remember feeling more than one emotion at once or couldn’t label exactly how you were feeling?
 This idea, the potential to feel multiple and contradictory feelings, is what we are going to explore together today.”

 Example of What You Could Say:

-The expert/guest artist describes the way photography can express complex emotions.
+The expert describes the way photography can express complex emotions.
 She references the way metaphor can be useful in illustrating emotions without having to label them, sharing one of her photographs that serves as a metaphor for two conflicting feelings that she was experiencing when she took the photograph.

 Example of What You Could Say: